nashiddo/freeCodeCamp/guide/english/accessibility/accessibility-basics/index.md

 ## Conclusion
 I have told you about accessibility, what it is, what it's not and why it's important.

 I have also given you the basics, the very basics, of getting accessibility right.
 These basics are however very powerful and can make your life a lot easier when coding for accessibility.
+They will also improve the lives of many.

 If we talk in FCC terms, you should keep these in mind while doing the HTML/CSS curriculum as well as the JavaScript curriculum.
 In subsequent articles, I will touch on a number of more notch topics.
 A number of questions I will answer are: